daniestevez/gr-satellites/docs/source/satyaml.rst

 * ``AALTO-1``, custom framing used by AALTO-1.
 It uses a Texas Intruments CC1125 transceiver with a PN9 scrambler and a CRC-16 CCITT (as in AX.25)

+* ``Grizu-263A``, custom framing used by Grizu-263A.
+It uses a Semtech SX1268
+  with a PN9 scrambler and CRC-16.

 Some framings, such as the CCSDS protocols need the additional field ``frame size`` to indicate the frame size.